 - Subarachnoid hemorrhage occurs when there is bleeding in the space between the brain and the surrounding tissues.
 This is usually caused by a burst aneurysm but can occur as the result of head injury or the use of blood-thinning medication.

 Ischemic – caused by a blockage or blood clot in a blood vessel, cutting off blood supply to the brain.
-This is the most common type of stroke.
+This is the most common type.

 - A blood clot can form and arterial plaque can break off anywhere in the circulatory system.
 If such a mass moves up to the brain and reaches a blood vessel too small for it to pass through, it can get stuck there.
 This is called an embolic stroke.